 Your skin will look brighter

-Ever looked in the mirror after working out and been alarmed by the red face staring back at you?
-Don’t stress – this change in appearance is actually good for you!
+Ever looked in the mirror after working out to see a red face staring back at you?
+This is a good sign!

 You’ll stand up straighter